edphelps/TRU/readme.md

 ![ExampleÎ](screenshots/take-it-failed-btn.png)

-# My assignments page
+# My Assignments page

-Lists the volunteers active assignments.
+Lists the volunteer's active assignments.
 The volunteer coordinators can remove or hide assignments from the spreadsheet containing the assignments.
-This page functions similiarly to the open assignments page, allowing the user to click an assignment to see the details.
-On this page more information on the assignment is shown, including names, phone numbers, etc.
+This page functions similarly to the open assignments page, allowing the user to click an assignment to see the details.
+On this page more information on the assignment is shown (including names, phone numbers, etc).

+### assignments page
 ![ExampleÎ](screenshots/my-assignments.png)

-# My stats page
+# My Stats page

 Lists annual totals and the docs volunteer has submitted in the last 90 days.

+### my stats page
 ![ExampleÎ](screenshots/my-stats.png)